wissol/eo/words-eo-en.md

 * aai: seaweed
 * ala: seafood
 * aak: to be a mother, to act motherly
+* abe: love, stream
+* abek: to love, to flow
 * as + verb: we (exclusive) asaak (we are mothers)
 * aspi: spear point, also short for spear
 * ate: tired